 10. I have a Foundation Degree?
 Does this mean I can apply for teacher training?

 To apply for teacher training with Teach Maidenhead you will need to have a good first degree or graduate equivalent with a total of 360 credits.
 A Foundation Degree is designed to be worth 240 credits and is the equivalent of two thirds of an equivalent full honours degree.
 You can continue your studies for a further year to acquire a full honours degree.
-For further information go to this website.
+For further information click here

-11. What is Reading University and UCL Institute of Education’s role?
+11. What is the University of Reading's role?

-Reading University and UCL/IOE are the accrediting providers and their main role is to help students develop subject and teaching expertise, and to provide PGCE and QTS accreditation.
+The University of Reading is the accrediting provider and their main role is to help students develop subject and teaching expertise, and to provide PGCE and QTS accreditation.